-The proposed works include kerb and gutter construction and associated stormwater piping and culvert installation, driveway reconstruction, road widening, the provision of a new SUP along the western side of the carriageway and the construction of a shared pedestrian and cycleway bridge over Buffalo Creek.
-The road upgrade works would also provide an important emergency vehicle/breakdown lane.
+The proposed works include kerb and gutter upgrades between High Street and Rene Street (see Table 1.1) and associated stormwater piping and culvert installation, driveway reconstruction, road widening (in the sections identified on Figure 1.2), and the provision of a new SUP along the western side of the carriageway.
+The road upgrade works would also provide an important emergency vehicle/breakdown lane from Rene Street to Epping Road.

-The following provides a summary of the upgrade works (broken down into four sections):
+The following provides a summary of the upgrade works (broken down into six sections):

-High Street to Rene Street (Council Plans 1-8) (Appendix C):
+High Street to Rene Street (Figure 1.2 and Plans 1-8 of Appendix C):